simpleweb/the-bridge/README.md

 ## So what is it?

 This project includes a completely self-contained (express.js) API for pulling in your Facebook friends' posts, and a (react.js) client you can use to consume it.
-Running both together on your machine, you can get a (not very pretty) live feed of what your friends are posting, without filtering our posts like the Facebook newsfeed does.
+Running both together on your machine, you can get a (not very pretty) live feed of what your friends are posting, without filtering your posts like the Facebook newsfeed does.

 ## How do I use it?